rohityadav-sas/ipo-reminder-bot/README.md

 npm start
 ```

-## 🛠 **Usage**

-- The bot runs automatically at scheduled times and posts the latest IPO updates to the Telegram channel.
-- It logs all activities, including errors, in `logs/bot.log`.
-- Errors are reported to the admin (your Telegram account).
-- You can also run the bot manually using `npm start`.

 ## 🔍 **How It Works**

 - **Authentication**: The bot logs in using MeroShare API credentials.

 - **Fetch IPOs**: It retrieves IPOs from the API and compares them with stored data.

 - **Check for New IPOs**: If new IPOs are found, they are saved and posted to Telegram.

 - **Post to Telegram**: IPOs are sent to the Telegram channel using the official API.

 - **Error Logging & Reporting**: Any errors are logged in `logs/bot.log` and sent to the admin (`70701293`).

 ## Dependencies